chadmayfield/chadmayfield.github.io/about.md

 My name is Chad Mayfield, obviously.
 I've been in the technology industry for 15+ years with some experience in support and QA, but mostly in development.
 Currently I am a Senior Software Engineer for Forcepoint (a Raytheon company) specializing in Linux Systems Engineering.
 I usually work on the "metal to the middleware" with an emphasis on security and compliance.
 I am a builder and a wanna be maker.

-Looking for some projects I've done?
-Visit [the kyln](http://kyln.io/).

 I live in the beautiful state of Utah with my family (whom I actually like) and try to travel whenever I get the chance.

 Wanna chat?
 Find me here;